-One of the most influential artists of the twentieth century, Donald Judd shared his creative vision and process with those working around him, including assistants, fabricators, friends, dealers; many were prominent artists, scholars, and collectors of the time.
+Donald Judd shared his creative vision and process with those working around him, including assistants, fabricators, friends, dealers; many were prominent artists, scholars, and collectors of the time.
 These individuals each have unique and invaluable perspectives into Judd’s artistic philosophy and working method.
-The Judd Foundation Oral History Project documents the collective breadth of knowledge that these individuals possess.
+The Oral History Project documents the collective breadth of knowledge that these individuals possess.

 Since the project began, Judd Foundation has interviewed 85 individuals whose vivid anecdotes and personal reflections are an invaluable addition to the current historical record of the artist.
 The Foundation endeavors to make the material available for public viewing in various formats and through the Judd Foundation Archives, which are being catalogued to allow public access in the future.

 The Oral History Project is one way that Judd Foundation expands the understanding of Judd through recording previously undocumented perspectives on Judd’s practice and by preserving the voices of the creative communities of which Judd was a part of in Marfa, Texas and New York.
 The Oral History Project began in 2006 with the making of Marfa Voices.